 Try to rest your arm, especially in the first 24-72 hours.
+Remember to avoid overhead activity and heavy lifting.

 Exercises:

 Start these exercises straight away.
 Hand, wrist, and elbow exercises are only needed while you are wearing a sling.
 You can stop these once they become easy and you have full movement.
 Try to do these exercises four to five times a day.
 Repeat each exercise 10 times.